Skip to content

 Kanō Jigorō is known for his mottos, which reflect his philosophy and values:

-“Mutual Welfare and Benefit” (自他共栄, jita kyōei): Kanō emphasized the idea of mutual benefit and cooperation both on and off the mat.
+- "Mutual Welfare and Benefit" (自他共栄, jita kyōei): Kanō emphasized the idea of mutual benefit and cooperation, both on and off the mat.
 He believed that judo could contribute to the betterment of society as a whole.

-Kanō Jigorō's legacy is deep and far-reaching:
+Kanō Jigorō's legacy is profound and far-reaching:

-International Recognition: Judo was one of the first Japanese martial arts to gain widespread international recognition.
-Today it is practiced by millions of people around the world.
+- International recognition: Judo was one of the first Japanese martial arts to gain widespread international recognition.
+Today, it is practiced by millions of people around the world.

-Philosophical influence: Kanō's emphasis on personal development, discipline and mutual benefit has influenced not only the practice of judo, but also the lives of its practitioners.
+- Philosophical influence: Kanō's emphasis on personal development, discipline, and mutual benefit has influenced not only the practice of judo, but also the lives of its practitioners.

 Kanō Jigorō's contributions to the world of martial arts and his dedication to physical education continue to inspire and shape the lives of countless individuals.
 His innovative approach to judo and his dedication to personal growth have left an indelible mark on the sport and the world.